Summer Tree Care in Western NY

 Deeper isn't necessarily better: a two (2) to four (4) inch layer of mulch helps preserve moisture, suppress weeds, and regulate soil temperature.

-Don't create a volcano – everyone likes donuts, but not volcanoes!
+Do the tree donut: (Don't create a volcano – everyone likes donuts, but not volcanoes!)
 Keep mulch a few inches away from the tree's trunk to prevent rot and allow water to funnel down to the root bed.
 [Right: ‘donut’ mulching with tree watering bladder on top.]

 Spread mulch out to the drip line (the edge of the tree's canopy).